cambiotraining/hpc-intro/materials/03-slurm.md

 It's worth keeping in mind that partitions have separate queues, and you should always try to choose the partition that is most suited to your job.

-For example, on our training HPC we have to partitions with the following characteristics:
+For example, on the Cambridge HPC we have several partitions, here are two examples:

-- `training` partition (default)
+- `cclake` partition (default)
-  - Maximum 2 CPUs (default: 1)
+  - Maximum 56 CPUs (default: 1)
   - Maximum 3928 MB RAM (default: 1024)
 - `traininglarge` partition
   - Maximum 8 CPUs (default: 1)